Bunn/TWQuote/README.md

 # TWQuote
-Simple menu bar app that displays Transferwise's currency quote.
+Simple menu bar app that displays Transferwise's currency quote with an auto-refresh every 5 minutes.

 This is obviously not a polished product since I've made only for my personal use, but PR's are welcome :)